quasarframework/quasar-framework.org/source/guide/ssr-writing-universal-code.md

 ```

 ## Data Pre-Fetching and State
-During SSR, we are essentially rendering a "snapshot" of our app, so if the app relies on some asynchronous data, these data need to be pre-fetched and resolved before we start the rendering process.
+During SSR, we are essentially rendering a "snapshot" of our app, so if the app relies on some asynchronous data, this data need to be pre-fetched and resolved before we start the rendering process.

 The Quasar CLI [preFetch](/guide/app-prefetch-feature.html) feature has been created to solve this problem.
 Take a few moments to read about it.